 Having done the research, I have rounded up the best expandable hoses I can find on the market.

-It comes with a spray gun that has 9 functions, so you can have a concentrated spray for cleaning the car to a delicate sprinkle for your seedlings.
+It comes with a spray gun that has 8 functions, so you can have anything from a concentrated stream spray for powerful cleaning for the car to a delicate sprinkle or mist for your seedlings.

 They have spent years refining the product to fix teething problems that used to happen with earlier expanding hoses.

-Weighing only 2.2kg, it is nice and lightweight.
+Weighing only 1.32kg for the 50ft hosepipe, it is nice and lightweight.

 This hosepipe expands to 3 times its length – reaching 100ft when filled with water;